jloucel/Elm/README.md

 We perform some basic math and create our initial triangle in relation to the Svg container we defined in our view.
 We then return these points as a tuple.
 For simplicity in this program using a tuple works well as we don't have to handle the maybe case of a list being empty.
 We know that each triangle will have three points and we can easily manage this within a tuple.

-We also see let binding. the 'let' keyword is used to assign values to local variables which we can then use to generate our triangle.
+We also see the use of let binding.
+The 'let' keyword is used to assign values to local variables which we can then use to generate our triangle.
 Using 'let' can also allow us to do some interesting things, such as pass output to another function, which will help us in building up our list of triangles.

 Next we step into genManyTriangles: